megk289/MK_CS4395_Portfolio/README.md

 ## Portfolio 6: Text Classification
 This program desmonstrates the following algorithms as they are performed on a data set: Naive Bayes, Logistic Regression, and Neural Networks.
 It examines the performace of each algorithm on the given data set.
 The file can be viewed [here](Text_Classification-MXK190048.pdf).

+## Reading ACL Papers
+This document summarizes the experiments done here: https://aclanthology.org/2022.acl-long.23.pdf.
+The researxh paper being summarized discusses new approaches for dialogue disentanglement.
+The summary paper can be viewed [here](Reading_ACL_Papers-mxk190048).